Clubs and Organizations

 Mathletes is a club that is open to Juniors and Seniors who are serious about mathematics.
 Members use their existing knowledge of high school level mathematics and explore further into those concepts.
 It is a true testament to one's logical reasoning!
 Members compete against other schools in meets once a month.
 Practice is held once a month.

-This club, instituted in 2015, is for all levels of experience.
-Under the supervision of the Physics teacher, members will learn programming and ways to recognize hardware components and manipulate computer software.
+This STEM-oriented club is open to all students interested in Design, Robotics, and Mechanics.
+Members will learn programming and ways to recognize hardware components and manipulate computer software.
 One of the goals of this club is to compete in local and regional contests that require teamwork, engineering, creativity, and professionalism.

 Mock Trial is a competitive activity that simulates actual courtroom proceedings and allows students to assume the roles of attorneys and witnesses.
 The team argues a case problem provided by the Pennsylvania Bar Association and competes against teams from across the state.
 Mock Trial teaches students the basics of trial advocacy including delivering opening statements and closing arguments, conducting examinations of witnesses, and arguing objections.
 One of the largest in the state, our team travels to several competitions each year and provides members opportunities to interact with practicing attorneys and judges.
 Involvement in Mock Trial fosters increased public speaking and analytical reasoning skills and is open to Roman students in all years with no prior experience required.